FunnyKey546/Avoider/README.md

 If you wish to share my game, please use the Itch.io link (Then I can see the downloads )

 **CHECK OUT ITCH.IO FOR THE GAME ITSELF [Link Coming Soon]**

+(I made this game before I knew what classes are, so yes, the code isn't optimized.)